monolithed/class-namer/README.md

 // Output: "foo baz"
 ```

-As demonstrated, Toggler intelligently composes a chain of CSS classes based on the provided object.
+As demonstrated, the class-namer intelligently composes a chain of CSS classes based on the provided object.
 It selectively includes the class if the associated boolean value is true and excludes it if false.
 The resulting string is returned, ready for immediate use in your styles.